3.1 magnitude earthquake shakes the North Country

 Calls were flooding into the NEWS10 newsroom early, viewers called in saying they heard loud bang and felt the ground shake for about 3-4 seconds.

-According to the U.S. Geologicl Survey here are a few things to expect after an earthquake:
+According to the U.S. Geological Survey here are a few things to expect after an earthquake:

 - They advise to avoid open flames in already damaged buildings.
 Strong shakes can cause damage to gas lines so do not light matches indoors.